 - Are you connecting more with males or females?

-- What other things are your readers interested in that you could leverage into your writing? (i.e. hobbies, etc.)
+- What other things are your readers interested in that you could leverage into your content? (i.e. hobbies, etc.)

 These are just a few things to consider while your business continues to grow.